sysgears/selenium-automation-bundle/docs/Introduction to UI Testing.md

 ### Run the UI Test with UI Comparison

-After you've created the baseline screenshots, the bundle can take screenshots of the application and compare them to the baseline screenshots.
+After you've created the baseline screenshots, it's time to actually execute the test to find the differences between the layouts.
+As we've already mentioned, the bundle can take screenshots of the application and automatically compare them to the baseline screenshots.
 Just run the UI test with the following command:

 ```bash
 ./gradlew